If you’re about to set up a blog for the first time, let me welcome you to the beginning of an amazing journey.

 Just click here to sign up for your discounted Bluehost account, and get started now!

-And if you want to learn the details about how I grew The Ways To Wealth into one of the top personal finance blogs on the web, sign up for my 100% free course titled “How to Make Your First $1,000 Blogging.”
+And if you want to learn the details about how I grew The Ways To Wealth into one of the top personal finance blogs on the web, download my 100% free e-book titled “How to Make Your First $1,000 Blogging.”
 It’s a step-by-step guide to starting a blog and growing one into a successful (i.e., profitable) business.